 Then you have options.
 You can pour it onto a plate and get caramel pieces, like you see in the picture.
 Or you can get a bowl of nuts and drizzle that caramel, along with some sea salt, all over those crunchy things.
 Both ways are the right ways.

-Get the recipe: Butter Believer.
+Get the recipe: at Butter Believer blog.

 10. Peppermint Patties